Automatic Workflows

 • Filter conversations by text included in the body of an email

 There are many use cases for this one, but let's focus on one of the more common scenarios.
 If you're sending contact form submissions to Help Scout, field selections are likely included in the body of the email you receive.
 With the BODY condition, you can look for those specific options and sort conversations as you see fit.
 You can filter either by customer messages, or notes left by other Help Scout Users.
 Our example Workflow is looking specifically for the "Confirmation order email" text contained in the body of the email above.
-We're going to add a tag, copy it over to the Confirmation Emails folder, and assign it to a teammate to follow up on.
+We're going to add a tag, which will be used to show it in a view, and assign it to a teammate to follow up on.

 • Stay organized by filtering conversations without a specific tag